Du Parc Hotel Dalat

 Kong Lor Cave, Budget

-One of the best hotels in this remote region of central Laos, the Chantha House provides a clean and comfortable base from which to explore the dramatic caves at Kong Lor.
+A good accommodation option in this remote region of central Laos, the Chantha House provides a clean and comfortable base from which to explore the dramatic caves at Kong Lor.

 Vang Vieng, Moderate